b38tn1k/b38tn1k.github.io/rsigma/SigmaPlant/readme.md

   - [ ] station list

 - [ ] Processes can have 'sub process' which are actually 'Sub Plants'
-  - to show sub processes need a level naviagation widget as above
+  - [ ] to show sub processes need a level naviagation widget as above
-  - sub process plants need special Source / Sink zones for the input and output of the higher level process
+  -  [X] sub process plants need special Source / Sink zones for the input and output of the higher level process
-  - ~~'add sub process' on station block~~ All Processes have a Source, Delay, and Sink.
+  - [X] ~~'add sub process' on station block~~ All Processes have a Source, Delay, and Sink.
 THey can have a description on a higher level.
 They can also have more blocks inside them, but this is how they shoudl initialise.
-  - formalize parent navigation
+  - [ ] formalize parent navigation

 - [ ] Conectors should come straight out, then choose a sensible path the the source
 - [ ] Conectors should be deletable
-- [ ] Connectors should be initi w/ both inp and outp
+- [X] Connectors should be initi w/ both inp and outp

 - [ ] Inputs and Outputs should be addable components to subprocesse
-  - Tags for Material / Informational /  Energy / Mechanical / Custom
+  - [ ] Tags for Material / Informational /  Energy / Mechanical / Custom
-  - Created by adding sources or sinks in the process, consider the Station block above as now having multiple ins/outs (update to match + tags)
+  - [ ] Created by adding sources or sinks in the process, consider the Station block above as now having multiple ins/outs (update to match + tags)

 - [ ] Split/Merge Block with Percentages (two way only, slider split maybe)
+  - [X] Implment base
-  - Handle multiple outputs (on Connector side?)
+  - [ ] Handle multiple outputs (on Connector side?)

-- [ ] Delay / Duration Block
+- [ ] Delay / Duration Block (should be a Cost block also? or mode change Sigma)
+  - [X] Implment base

 - [ ] Feature Tagging:
   - Value Add